 Maps.me is just one of the resources that we use when planning a Trip.

 If you don’t like maps.me, then offline Google maps are also a great resource.

-There are a number of Spanish Schools throughout Colombia, where you can take a series of classes or just a top-up.
+There are several Spanish schools throughout Colombia, where you can take a series of classes or just a top-up.
 We recommend Hablea, located in both Medellin and Jardin.

 This is a HUGE country.
 HUGE.
 There are long distances between the major cities, and even longer commutes between the smaller places, where the distance might be short, but the roads aren’t great, or there are, perhaps mountains in the way.

 It’s often cheaper to fly between Colombian destinations.
 Check out the prices.
-And ALWAYS when offered the option select your country as COLOMBIA (you’ll mostly likely get the option to pick the language as English) you’ll find the flights are much cheaper, even with major airline, Avianca.
+And ALWAYS when offered the option to select your country as COLOMBIA (you’ll most likely get the option to pick the language as English) you’ll find the flights are much cheaper, even with a major airline, Avianca.